 1. Keep your pets in a quiet room.

 When fireworks start going off in your neighborhood, make sure your pets are safely confined in a quiet, escape-proof area.
 Drawing the blinds and turning on a radio can help muffle the noise.
-If you’re celebrating at home, don’t assume your pets will be okay outside just because you’re there.
+If you’re celebrating at home, don’t assume your dogs and cats will be okay outside just because you’re there.
 The sudden pop of a firecracker could send them running.

 2. Don’t console a frightened pet.